marvin-hermann-research/ros2-architecture-lab/README.md

 - Extension of the logging system (e.g. Grafana dashboards, external monitoring).
 - Planned future work: **hardware integration** via a dedicated companion [repository].

+## Future Work

+A dedicated hardware project building upon this framework is currently planned.
+The goal is to control a simple, stationary robot arm using **simulated neuromorphic sensors**.
+These sensors will be implemented using conventional hardware (e.g. ESP32), but will emulate neuromorphic behaviour through event-driven signal processing.

+The robot arm will support four distinct movement patterns, each of which can be executed either **continuously** or as a **one-shot** action.

+This future work aims to validate the current software stack on real hardware and explore the integration of neuromorphic-inspired input into behaviour tree–based control.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Author

 Marvin Hermann (@marvin-hermann-research)